spring-projects/spring-integration-aws/README.md

 receive the messages.
 Plus mobile devices can be registered as subscribers from the AWS Management Console.

-Unfortunately [Spring Cloud AWS][] doesn't provide flexible components which can be used from the channel adapter implementations, but Amazon SNS API is pretty simple, from other side.
+Unfortunately [Spring Cloud AWS][] doesn't provide flexible components which can be used from the channel adapter implementations, but Amazon SNS API is pretty simple, on the other hand.
 Hence Spring Integration AWS SNS Support is straightforward and just allows to provide channel adapter foundation for Spring Integration applications.

 Since e-mail, SMS and mobile devices subscription/unsubscription confirmation is out of the Spring Integration